Pet Dental Care in Bangor, ME

-Dental care is an important and often overlooked factor in keeping your pet healthy and happy.
+Dental care, and professional dog and cat teeth cleanings, are an important and often overlooked factor in keeping your pet healthy and happy.
 According to the American Veterinary Dental Society, 80% of dogs and 70% of cats show signs of oral disease by three years of age.
-Consistent home dental care and routine professional examinations can help prevent problems like bad breath or oral infections.
+Consistent home dental care and routine professional examinations can help prevent problems like bad breath and painful oral infections.

 • Ultrasonic scaling